Omer-Mazig/Interview-Questions/typescript-questions.md

   } else if (Array.isArray(input)) {
     return input.reduce((sum, num) => sum + num, 0);
   }

-  // This should never happen due to TypeScript's type checking,
-  // but necessary for the implementation throw new Error("Invalid input type");
+  throw new Error("Invalid input type");
 }